 Internal and external accounting system threats like ransomware attacks are very prominent and will only pose a more serious threat in the future.
 Significant hacking and fraud incidents have been steadily increasing, with spikes since the workforce went remote during the COVID-19 lockdowns.
 For accountants, the challenge is implementing processes and tools to protect data.
 Remember, accounting errors and data theft have caused many businesses to actually fail.
 However, while these digital challenges remain, the advantage for accountants is in knowing the features and internal controls needed to protect financial data.

-To prevent having your accounting data stolen from cyberattacks, learn more about how cloud-based accounting software can ensure data security by downloading our Free Guide to Financial Security: Accounting Systems.
+To prevent having your accounting data stolen from cyberattacks, learn more about how cloud-based accounting software can ensure data security by exploringour Accounting Software Security Guide.

 - Does the system provide an audit trail function to track specific information?